-Viddyoze is similar to Artgrid.
+This tool is similar to Artgrid.
 Except they focus more on stock animations vs real-life footage.

-In this case, by making is to users don't need to learn how to use a separate piece of video editing software (like Adobe After Effects).
+In this case, by making it so users don't need to learn how to use a separate piece of video editing software (like Adobe After Effects).

 The email service provider industry literally started in the 1990s.

 Largely due to the growing number of niche email service providers entering the market.

-Instead of "one size fits all" tool (like Mailchimp), these niche email marketing platforms tend to focus on one key feature, like newsletter design or simplicity.
+Instead of a "one size fits all" tool (like Mailchimp), these niche email marketing platforms tend to focus on one key feature, like newsletter design or simplicity.

 For example, Substack separates itself from the Mailchimps of the world by focusing on a relatively niche use-case: people that have a list of paid newsletter subscribers.

 Search growth for Substack has increased by 99x+ over the last 5 years.